 - 1. Students who believe they are able to proceed with and/or complete their study programmes at an accelerated pace may submit an application requesting such to the Examination Board.
 The study career counsellor's advice must be enclosed with the application.
 The organisation of the study programme must be able to accommodate the short-track option. - 2.
 A request as meant in paragraph 1 is prepared in a talk between the student and intake assessor appointed by the course.
 On the basis of proof supplied by the student, it is determined for which units of study the student can apply for exemption, and which units of study may have to be tested in a different way than prescribed in the TER.
-This overview is added to the request to the Examination Board, which must give its approval.
+This overview is added to the request to the Examination Board, which must give its approval. - 3.
+If tailored programmes are offered to students who, following an RPL assessment, are able to enter the study programme via accelerated tracks, these tracks are to be specified here.
+Not applicable.

-Section 4 Facilities with reference to study career counselling, functional disability, administrative activities, top-level athletes scheme, student entrepreneurship
+Section 4 Facilities with reference to study career counselling, functional disability, administrative activities, Top-Class athletes scheme, student entrepreneurship